 The term "roundtabling" is used to describe submitting an issue for critical discussion among relevant stakeholders.
 Knowing how to direct a roundtable is a significant element in the professional development of anyone interested in taking part in the policy arena, and this course helps students hone this important skill.
 In requiring students to read important essays related to each class session and then step back from discussions with leaders to write analytical essays, this course teaches students how to develop strong arguments based on solid logic and credible evidence, an essential component in making democracy work.

 The internship is the experiential "core" of the Washington Semester Program.
-Students intern three days per week, for approximately 24-25 hours, in offices from Capitol Hill to the White House and including opportunities in cabinet agencies, nonprofit institutions, museums, advocacy groups, policy think tanks, cultural institutions, and news organizations.
+Students intern approximately twenty-four hours per week, in offices from Capitol Hill to the White House and including opportunities in cabinet agencies, nonprofit institutions, museums, advocacy groups, policy think tanks, cultural institutions, and news organizations.
 Through the internship, students gain professional experience and make long-lasting professional and personal contacts.
-In addition, students meet once a week with the CMU internship faculty for a 2-hour seminar to report and reflect on their internship experiences, and address pressing current issues from the perspective of their internship organization.
-In addition, the weekly seminar typically includes 1-2 CMU alumni from the Washington, DC, area.
+In addition, students meet once a week with the CMU internship faculty for a two-hour seminar to report and reflect on their internship experiences, and address pressing current issues from the perspective of their internship organization.
+In addition, the weekly seminar typically includes a couple CMU alumni from the Washington, DC, area.
 Their personal and professional experiences become part of the seminar conversation, and they make themselves available to students as ongoing sources of information and advice.